 There are 7 stages of dementia.
-Levels 1-3 are considered "pre-dementia" in which a patient may experience no to mild cognitive deficits.
-They remain independent and can be placed in a general population setting.
+Stages 1-3 are considered "pre-dementia" in which a patient may experience no to mild cognitive deficits.
+They remain independent and may be able to live in a general population setting.

-Stages 4 and 5 are considered early to moderate dementia in which a patient is usually independent and may require assistance including supervision and prompting.
-These patients typically require some degree of supportive housing (eg: OHU/MCU).
+Stages 4 and 5 are considered early to moderate dementia in which a may be physically independent, but may require assistance including supervision and prompting.
+These patients typically require some degree of supportive housing (e.g., OHU/MCU).

-Stages 6 and 7 are considered moderately severe and severe dementia in which a patient needs regular assistance with most or all activities.
+Stages 6 and 7 are considered moderately severe and severe dementia in which a patient needs regular assistance with most or all activities of daily living (ADLs).
 These patients are typically housed in a CTC setting.

-STAGES OF DEMENTIA FUNCTIONAL CHARACTERISTICS 1 - No Cognitive Decline Normal 2 - Age Associated Memory Impairment Occasional lapses in memory (no objective evidence on testing) Pre 3 - Mild Cognitive Impairment Clear Cognitive problems manifest: Ö Getting lost easily in unfamiliar locations me Forgetting the names of new acquaintances Pre-Dementia Difficulty retaining information read in a book or passage a .
-Losing or misplacing important objects Difficulty concentrating may be evident on testing Co-workers may note changes or poor performance 4 - Mild Dementia Socially withdrawn, changes in personality/mood, denial is a common defense mechanism Decreased knowledge of current and or/recent events Difficulty remembering aspects of personal history Decreased ability to handle finances, arrange, or plans • Disorientation Difficulty recognizing faces and people No trouble recognizing familiar faces or traveling to familiar locations, but will often avoid 5 44 1 1 5 11 challenging situations to hide symptoms or prevent stress or anxiety 5 - Moderate Dementia Needs assistance to carry out daily lives; inability to remember major details such as the name of a close family member (e.g.: grandchildren) or a home address.
-Disoriented about time and place.
-Trouble making decisions; may choose inappropriate clothing Forget basic information about themselves 6 - Moderately Severe Dementia Requires full time care, generally unaware of their surroundings, cannot recall recent events, and have skewed memories of their personal past.
+STAGES OF DEMENTIA FUNCTIONAL CHARACTERISTICS 1 - No Cognitive Decline Normal 2 - Age Associated Memory Impairment Occasional lapses in memory (no objective evidence on testing) Pre 3 - Mild Cognitive Impairment Clear Cognitive problems manifest: Pre-Dementia Getting lost easily in unfamiliar locations l m Forgetting the names of new acquaintances ent Difficulty retaining information read in a book or passage a .
+Losing or misplacing important objects Difficulty concentrating may be evident on testing Co-workers may note changes or poor performance Socially withdrawn, changes in personality/mood, denial is a common defense mechanism Decreased knowledge of current and or/recent events Difficulty remembering aspects of personal history 4 - M lild Dementia Decreased ability to handle finances, arrange, or plans Disorientation Difficulty recognizing faces and people No trouble recognizing familiar faces or traveling to familiar locations, but will often avoid challenging situations to hide symptoms or prevent stress or anxiety Needs assistance to carry out daily lives; inability to remember major details such as the name of a , loderate Dementia close family member (e.g., grandchildren) or a home address.
+5 - IV loderate Dementia Disoriented about time and place.
+Trouble making desirings, may change inapprepriate elething.
+Trouble making decisions; may choose inappropriate clothing Forget basic information about themselves Requires full time care, generally unaware of their surroundings, cannot recall recent events, and have skewed memories of their personal past.
 May forget name of spouse.
-Delusional behavior (e.g.: see caregiver as an imposter) Obsessive behavior and symptoms Anxiety, aggression, and agitation Loss of willpower (cannot determine a purposeful course of action) Patients may begin to wander, have difficulty sleeping, and may experience hallucinations.
-7 - Severe Dementia Progressive loss of motor skills, ability to speak Assistance needed with walking, eating, toileting
+Delusional behavior (e.g., see caregiver as an imposter) 6 - Moderately Severe Dementia Obsessive behavior and symptoms Anxiety, aggression, and agitation Loss of willpower (cannot determine a purposeful course of action) Patients may begin to wander, have difficulty sleeping, and may experience hallucinations.
+Progressive loss of motor skills, ability to speak 7 - Severe Dementia Assistance needed with walking, eating, toileting